Repository logo

 Abstract

-We introduce a method for non-uniform random number generation based on sampling a physical process in a controlled environment.
-We demonstrate one proof-of-concept implementation of the method that reduces the error of Monte Carlo integration of a univariate Gaussian by 1068 times while doubling the speed of the Monte Carlo simulation.
-We show that the supply voltage and temperature of the physical process must be controlled to prevent the mean and standard deviation of the random number generator from drifting.
+We introduce a method for nonuniform random number generation based on sampling a physical process in a controlled environment.
+We demonstrate one proof-of-concept implementation of the method, that doubles the speed of Monte Carlo integration of a univariate Gaussian.
+We show that we must measure and compensate for the supply voltage and temperature of the physical process to prevent the mean and standard deviation from drifting.
+The method we present and our detailed empirical hardware measurements demonstrate the feasibility of programmable nonuniform random variate generation from low-power sensors and the effect of ADC quantization on the statistical qualities of the approach.

 Description